kcudding/ecotheory.github.io/teach/RIntro/logistic_regresson.md

 ![](https://raw.github.com/kcudding/kcudding.github.io/main/teach/RIntro/logistic3.png)

-*Practice time*:
+#### Try it now

-### Create your own model
+### Creating your logistic model

 Now it's your turn!
-Run your own logistic model using total phosphorus as a predictor, and filamentous diatoms as the response variable again.
+Run this next logistic model using total phosphorus as a predictor, and filamentous diatoms as the response variable again.

 *Formatting*